Breaking News | The many headaches of public school managers

-The experience of primary schools head teachers compared to secondary schools principals in managing their schools in a COVID-impacted period is like comparing Israel-Occupied Goshen to Egypt while the biblical plagues lasted.
+The experience of primary school head teachers compared to secondary school principals in managing their schools in a COVID-impacted period is like comparing Israel-Occupied Goshen to Egypt while the biblical plagues lasted.
 KOFOWOROLA BELO-OSAGIE reports on how head teachers stretch their meagre N20,000 running cost each month.

-Did you see my generator?”
-Mrs. Bukola Famutimi pointed proudly to a generator at one end of the long corridor of the first floor of her school building.
+“DID you see my generator?”
+Mrs. Bukola Famutimi pointed proudly to an electricity generating set at one end of the long corridor of the first floor of her school building.
 But that was the only thing she seemed happy about when talking about how she runs the Anwar-U-Islam Primary School, Ogba Road, Agege, in keeping with COVID-19 safety protocols.

 The generator is important.
 Without it she cannot pump water from the school’s borehole as its power supply had been cut off because of a debt of over N50,000.
 Without pumping water, the school would be lacking a key requirement to safeguard against the severe acute respiratory syndrome coronavirus 2 (SARS COV-2) which causes COVID-19.